Summary of the project

-Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a multi-factorial disorder with many triggers.
-Mounting epidemiological evidence implicates the Human herpesvirus 6 (HHV-6) and HHV-7 as two highly probable infectious triggers for ME/CFS.
-Using a unique HHV-6 latent cell culture model, we have recently observed several overlapping phenotypes as reported in ME/CFS patients.
-The most convincing phenotypes include fragmented mitochondria, induced 1-carbon metabolism, dUTPase, thymidylate synthase and decreased superoxide dismutase 2, mitochondrial oxidation of fatty acids, amino acids, and glucose metabolism via pyruvate dehydrogenase pathways.
-Moreover, adoptive transfer of virus reactivated cell supernatants as well as ME/CFS patient serum led to an antiviral state in A549 cells that prevented superinfection with Influenza-A and HSV-1.
-Based on these findings, we propose that various infections including HHV-6 reactivation in ME/CFS patients effectuates a multisystem, proinflammatory, cell danger response that protects the host cells against certain RNA and DNA virus infections but comes at the cost of mitochondrial fragmentation and severely compromised energy metabolism.
-As a continuation of our research, we propose here several different methodologies that will allow us to develop two potential diagnostic tests for ME/CFS and develop potential drugs that can revert the mitochondrial dysfunction phenotype.
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a multifactorial disease with many triggers.
+Growing epidemiological evidence suggests that human herpesvirus 6 (HHV-6) and HHV-7 are two highly probable infectious triggers for ME/CFS.
+Using a unique model for latent HHV-6 cells, we recently observed several overlapping phenotypes that have also been observed in ME/CFS patients.
+The most convincing phenotypes include fragmented mitochondria, induced 1-carbon metabolism, dUTPase, thymidylate synthase, and reduced superoxide dismutase 2, mitochondrial oxidation of fatty acids, amino acids, and glucose metabolism via pyruvate dehydrogenase pathways.
+Furthermore, adoptive transfer of virus-reactivated cell supernatants and ME/CFS patient serum led to an antiviral state in A549 cells, which prevented superinfection with influenza A and HSV-1.
+Based on these findings, we propose that various infections, including HHV-6 reactivation in ME/CFS patients, trigger a multisystemic, proinflammatory, cellular danger response that protects host cells from certain RNA and DNA viral infections, but at the cost of mitochondrial fragmentation and severely impaired energy metabolism.
+As a continuation of our research, we propose several different methods that will enable us to develop two potential diagnostic tests for ME/CFS and develop potential drugs that can reverse the phenotype of mitochondrial dysfunction.

 Name and affiliation of the PI: